MrT3313/CREATE-ELECTRON-FOUNDATION/README.md

 >
 > **Windows** _(and **Linux** if I can get pewdiepie on the line...)_ support is planned for the future, but full functionality is not yet **guaranteed** on those platforms.

+## 🚧 Prerequisites 🚧

+- make
+  this project uses makefiles to build & manage the project.

+- nvm
+  To ensure compatibility and smooth development, it's generally recommended to use a Node.js version manager.
+These help you easily switch between Node.js versions as needed for different projects.

+  This project makefile management is strongly integrated with [**nvm**](https://github.com/nvm-sh/nvm) and it is recommended that you have it installed on your machine when interacting create-electron-foundation or its scaffolded assets.

 ---

 ## What's Included?